Project Management and Gantt Chart: How to use the Gantt view?

 This view also gives the project manager an opportunity to check that time spent are actually recorded when tasks are completed by project members.
 Partially completed and completed tasks (Completed column for estimated time - ET) without time spent recorded are often suspicious (here in green).

 When private objects are enabled in the project, the Gantt view automatically becomes private and is no longer accessible to guest users that are members of the project.
-To find out more, please read the following pages: Share your projects to collaborate with clients and Use Private Objects in a project with clients
+To find out more, please read the following pages: Share projects with your clients and partners and Use Private Objects in a project with clients.